BIGJRA/BIGJRA.github.io/rejuv.md

     Wave!*

--   Head back down, left, left up, and from here return to the upper left region as we’ve done before
+-   Head back down, left, left up, and from here return to the upper left region as we've done before

 -   Instead, take the upper right upwards arrow that leads to the upper right.

--   Take the rightwards arrow that takes you through the pink path and we’re out.
+-   Take the rightwards arrow that takes you through the pink path and we're out.

-Heal, and we’re going to fight in the next room.
+Heal, and we're going to fight in the next room.

 Pokemon Trainer Ren (Factory Field)